Spindizzy: Gameplay

 The player controls a probe to explore an isometric stage.
 Game statistics (remaining time, collected jewels, and remaining stages) are tracked at the top.
 The ZX Spectrum version is pictured.

 Spindizzy is an action and puzzle game played from an isometric perspective.
-Players can view the playing field from four angles and rotate between them.
+The player can view the playing field from four angles and rotate between them.
+The screen displays a compass arrow to aid orientation.
 The game takes place in a fictional landscape of interconnected stages suspended in a dimensional space.
-The player controls a probe called a Gyroscopic Environmental Reconnaissance And Land-Mapping Device (GERALD), via keyboard commands or a joystick.
-The craft is able to transform between three configurations: a ball, an inverted square pyramid, and a gyroscope, although the difference between each configuration is only visual.
-Players navigate the probe through the stages to explore the world within a time limit.
-The time limit can be extended by collecting power jewels scattered through the world and is decreased by falling off a stage.
-Stages feature ramps, corridors, and other obstacles that hinder the player from quickly traversing them.
+The player controls a probe called a Gyroscopic Environmental Reconnaissance And Land-Mapping Device (GERALD) via keyboard commands or a joystick.
+The craft is able to transform between three configurations—a ball, an inverted square pyramid, and a gyroscope—that manoeuvre and respond to the terrain with subtle differences.
+In addition to moving in eight directions, the player can give the probe a burst of speed.

+The player navigates the probe through hundreds of stages to explore the world within a time limit.
+The time limit can be extended by collecting power jewels scattered through the world whereas falling off a stage decreases the time.
+The player also incurs a time penalty if GERALD falls from a high elevation.
+Stages feature ramps, corridors, and other obstacles that hinder the craft from quickly travelling.
+Using the burst of speed while ascending a ramp can launch GERALD in order to access other areas of the stage.
+Some tiles have a symbol that when collected provide assistance.
+For example, the player can activate lifts that provide access to elevated regions.
 The game ends when time expires or the world is completely explored.